quillcraftsman/tenda-everest/README.md

 `tenda-everest` is python package to manage Tenda Everest router.
 This package was tested on **EVEREST EWR-F303** Wireless Router with **Tenda** firmware **V02.03.01.125** (and similar).
-But this package may be can work on different routers with other firmwares.
+But this package may work on different routers with other firmwares.

 ![Everest ewr-f303 router picture](https://github.com/quillcraftsman/tenda-everest/blob/main/everest.jpeg)